victorlapin/BTCantinaMissions/packs/RT/BALANCE.md

 200000` — the career "Contract Payment" slider (Cheapskate 50% … Generous 150%).
 200k (Normal) is the baseline all numbers above are balanced against.
 Target counts and item rolls are never scaled.

-## Pool curation filters

-- **Clan**: fully-clan families are out (every def carries `unit_vehicle_clan` in `VehicleTags.items` — e.g. Ares, ClanCarrier); mixed families are fine (Zephya-class, e.g. Zephyr 1/4).
-Note: the tags array key is `items`, not `tags`.
-- **Pirate-niche**: families whose defs carry only pirate/mercenary factions without a Great House are out (Thunderstruck → replaced by Igor).
-- **Price outliers**: cheap families that break the pool floor are out (Mockingbird 241k, Hetzer 736k, CarrierMissiles 917k in the collect pools — destroy pools are cost-agnostic, only commonality matters there).
-- Vehicle families must be written exactly as `VAssemblyVariant.PrefabID` appears in the chassis data (case-sensitive display).